TinaDou2001/Static-Visualization-Project/milestones/static-draft.md

 ## What is your current goal?
 Has it changed since the proposal?

 My current goal is to create a compelling narrative about U.S. food import patterns, with a specific focus on consumer trends and category-level analysis.
-While my original proposal looked at overall food imports, I've refined my focus to drill down into specific food categories like meats, beverages, and produce to tell more engaging stories about American consumption habits.
-I want to move beyond generic overall trends and explore questions like: What types of meat does America import most?
-How have beverage preferences changed over time?
-Which countries specialize in exporting specific food categories to the U.S.?
+While my original proposal looked at overall food imports, I've refined my focus to drill down into specific food categories and countries.

 ## Are there data challenges you are facing?
 Are you currently depending on mock data?

 I'm facing one significant data challenge that I plan to address before the final submission: data duplication in commodity categories.
 The dataset contains both aggregate categories (like "Total live animals") and their subcomponents, which means some visualizations may be double-counting values.
 For example, "Total live animals" likely includes all the individual animal categories beneath it.
-I'm currently using the raw data but will need to filter out these aggregate categories to ensure accurate analysis.
-This is particularly important for charts that show composition or market share.
+However, I have initiated the data cleaning process and plan to refine it in the future.

 ## Describe each of the provided images with 2-3 sentences to give the context and how it relates to your goal.

 ![alt text](image.png)
 This chart introduces the overall trajectory of U.S. food import value across the available years in the dataset.
 After cleaning the data to remove world-level aggregates and non-monetary units, the line represents the sum of all import values (in millions of dollars) for each year.
 The trend provides a clear starting point for understanding how U.S. food imports have grown and fluctuated over time, forming the baseline context for deeper analyses by category and country in later visuals.

 ![alt text](image-1.png)
 This stacked percentage area chart visualizes how the composition of U.S. food imports has evolved over time across all available categories.